edinnen/Thanksgiving_Intranet/README.md

 ## Benefits
 * Dev enviroment is the same as production enviroment
-* Quickly get your GoDoRP project off the ground
 * Forking the repo allows for customization of the template for your prefereances

 ## Getting started: